Gifto (GFT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Gifto Historical Price

-According to the latest data gathered on Gifto live price page, the current price of Gifto is 0USD.
-The circulating supply of Gifto(GFT) is 2.24B GFT , giving it a market capitalization of $1.13M.
+According to the latest data gathered on Gifto live price page, the current price of Gifto is 0.00046478USD.
+The circulating supply of Gifto(GFT) is 2.24B GFT , giving it a market capitalization of $1.04M.

 The Gifto Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of GFT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.